Athlete's mouth: why hard training raises cavity risk

 A gum that restores saliva and hands enamel its mineral back

-Minvelle pairs a plastic-free natural gum base with xylitol and nano-hydroxyapatite, so chewing it after a hard effort does double duty: more saliva, plus the actual mineral your enamel is made of.
+Minvelle pairs a plant-derived natural gum base with xylitol and nano-hydroxyapatite, so chewing it after a hard effort does double duty: more saliva, plus the actual mineral your enamel is made of.

 See the formula →How nano-hydroxyapatite rebuilds what training strips away